If you’re into watercolor, there are so many Bullet Journal supplies for you! Including watercolor notebooks to use as your next BuJo.

 - This items use only water

 The final thing you can use in your watercolors is a water-resistant fineliner pen.
-These are perfect to add some design and turn blobs of color into a beautiful drawing.
+These are perfect for adding some design and turn blobs of color into a beautiful drawing.

 Below are some of my favorites from the collection I have: